dekuNukem/daytripper/README.md

 [Quick Start Guide](/quick_start_guide.md)

-For advanced features such as custom actions, multiple modules, and firmware updates, read this:
+For advanced features such as custom actions and firmware updates, read this:

 [Advanced Usage](/advanced_usage.md)